prateekpkulkarni/SQLFormer/README.md

 # SQLFormer

 **SQLFormer** is a declarative framework that emulates transformer inference entirely using standard SQL queries.
-This repository contains the implementation, full theoretical write-up, SQL scripts, and benchmarking experiments.

 ---